DelicateIntegral/cyoacc/README.md

   - **Parameters**: `file_path` (str) - Path to the input JSON file.
   - **Output**: Generates a new file (`<input_filename>_light.json`) with inverted style attributes.

 - **`main()`**: Entry point of the script.
-Processes all JSON files in the script's directory whose names start with "project".
+Processes all JSON files in the specified directory whose names start with "project".
+If no directory is specified, it processes files in the script's directory.
-  - **Purpose**: Orchestrates the processing of JSON files within the script's directory.
+  - **Purpose**: Orchestrates the processing of JSON files within the specified directory.
+  - **Parameters**: `directory_path` (str) - Path to the directory containing JSON files.
+Defaults to the script's directory if not provided.
   - **Workflow**: Iterates through files and invokes `process_json_file` for each qualifying file.

 #### Comments
 - Each function is documented with a description of its purpose, parameters, return values, and potential exceptions (`Raises` section).
 - Inline comments within functions clarify specific sections of code, such as handling different color formats (`#RRGGBB` or `#RRGGBBAA`) or preserving specific keys (`bar keys`).
+- The script now accepts an optional directory path argument for processing JSON files.
+If no path is provided, it defaults to the script's directory.